-- Any revision to an AM only be applicable to project activities registered subsequent to the date when the revision took effect. - The date of revision shall be the date/time (Bonn, GMT) at which the EB has agreed on the case (not adoption of report). - The revision shall not affect (a) registered CDM project activities during their crediting period; and (b) project activities that use the previously AM and that have been submitted for registration prior to the date of revision. - If the EB considers that the possible revision of the methodology could have significant implications for the use of the methodology, the EB may agree to suspend the use of the methodology, by putting it "on hold", with immediate effect. - Project activities which use this methodology but have not been submitted for registration within 4 weeks after the methodology "on hold", will not be able to use the methodology until the EB has decided on any revision of the methodology. - If the EB puts a methodology "on hold", a revised methodology should be approved not later than at the 3rd meeting of the EB after it has agreed to put the methodology "on hold".
+- Any revision to an AM only be applicable to project activities registered subsequent to the date when the revision took effect. - The date of revision shall be the date/time (Bonn, GMT) at which the EB has agreed on the case (not adoption of report). - The revision shall not affect (a) registered CDM project activities during their crediting period; and (b) project activities that use the previously AM for which requests for registration are submitted before or within 4 weeks after the methodology was revised.

+If the EB considers that the possible revision of the methodology could have significant implications for the use of the methodology, the EB may agree to suspend the use of the methodology, by putting it "on hold", with immediate effect.

+- Project activities which use this methodology but have not been submitted for registration within 4 weeks after the methodology "on hold", will not be able to use the methodology until the EB has decided on any revision of the methodology. - If the EB puts a methodology "on hold", a revised methodology should be approved not later than at the 3rd meeting of the EB after it has agreed to put the methodology "on hold".